 Sudan, Ethiopia, South Africa, and Egypt became the first counties to set up the Cup of Nations.
 Later on, the discriminatory and apartheid policies of South Africa led to its disqualification.

 In the beginning, only two matches were played.
 The first is between Egypt and Sudan, while the second is between Ethiopia and South Africa.
 Ethiopia entered the finals without playing any game due to South Africa’s qualification.
-The first-ever final of AFCON was arranged between Egypt and Ethiopia.
+The first-ever final of AFCON has been arranged between Egypt and Ethiopia.

 In a groundbreaking event, Egypt won the first-ever AFCON and made history.
 As the years when by, the teams grew in number, and by 1961, the number of teams participating in the African Cup of Nations grew to nine.